khanameerhamza/hybrid-cti-to-stix/SYSTEM_ARCHITECTURE.md

 ---

 This visual guide shows the complete data flow from raw CTI documents through entity extraction, relationship extraction, validation, and final merged output!

+After having put the csv's of mitre's open source Knowledge Base, the dataset of Stixnet downloaded, installing all the requirements and training the models(Highly recommend to use GPU for training). run the implementation using the following commands:

+For batch processing with the Dataset being in the main directory in a folder named Data:
+(base) khanhamza@Ameers-MacBook-Air new_version 2 copy % python main_pipeline.py

+Note: the project directory was named "new_version 2 copy" in my system.

+For single cti report processing i had a web app developed which you can run with the following command:
+(base) khanhamza@Ameers-MacBook-Air new_version 2 % streamlit run app.py